 A tall, graceful forest shrub (to small tree), highly variable in its habit and appearance.
-It ranges from a 10-metre high tree growing in sheltered forest to a 2-metre high shrub growing in exposed montane areas.
+It ranges from a 10-metre high tree growing in sheltered forest, to a 2-metre high shrub growing in exposed montane areas.
 It is the largest member of the genus Prostanthera.
+It has historically been a taxonomically complex species.

 It can be found growing by creeks and in the moist shade of dense, wet sclerophyll forests in Queensland, NSW, Victoria and Tasmania.
 In NSW, it grows all along the coastal and tablelands divisions and moved into the north-western slopes, from low to high altitude, in dry sclerophyll woodland and forest and well as wet sclerophyll forest to rainforest edged.
 They can be found as large plants on the headwaters of the Hawkesbury/Nepean River around Kangaloon, NSW, where at first glance, they resemble small willow trees.